-The key role of the new Rotherham facility will be to develop and test technologies for fusion materials and components – for example novel metals and ceramics.
-These will then be tested and evaluated under conditions simulating the inside of a fusion reactor (including high heat flux, in-vacuum, and strong magnetic fields).
+The key role of the new Rotherham facility will be to develop and test materials and components that can cope with the conditions found inside a fusion reactor.
+These will then be tested and evaluated under conditions simulating those of a fusion reactor (including high heat flux, in-vacuum, and strong magnetic fields).

 The site will help UK companies win contracts as part of ITER – the key international fusion project being built in the south of France.
 Looking further ahead, it will enable technology development for the first fusion power plants, which are already being designed.

 Damon Johnstone, Head of UKAEA Yorkshire, said: “We are delivering the new facility at pace, with major milestones on building mobilisation and recruitment for the new facility proceeding to plan.
 There are exciting times ahead; the Fusion Technology facility in Rotherham will be unique in the world and as well as delivering cutting-edge R&D it will help to seed the development of a UK supply chain for fusion.
 The welcoming of UKAEA to the Advanced Manufacturing Park has been exceptional and is a credit to Sheffield and Rotherham councils, the Sheffield City Region Local Enterprise Partnership and developers Harworth Ltd.